rcsb/mmtf/spec.md

 #### Split-list delta encoding

 Split-list delta encoding is an adjusted delta encoding to handle lists with some intermittent large delta values.
 The list is split into two arrays, called "big" and "small".
-The "big" array of 32-bit signed integers holds pairs of a large delta value (>=2^15) and the number of subsequent small delta values (<2^15).
+The "big" array of 32-bit signed integers alternates between a large delta value (>=2^15) and the number of subsequent small delta values (<2^15).
 The "small" array of 16-bit signed integers holds the small values, that is, the values fitting into a 16-bit signed integer.

 *Example*: